xp44mm/Notebook/Compilers/Expression Simplification and Differentiation.md

 A classic application of symbolic programming is working with algebraic expressions like the kind you find in high school mathematics.
 In this section you will learn how to do this kind of programming in F#.

-Let’s take it easy at first and assume you’re dealing with simple algebraic expressions that can consist only of numbers, a single variable (it doesn’t matter what it is, but let’s assume it’s $x$), sums, and products.
+Let's take it easy at first and assume you're dealing with simple algebraic expressions that can consist only of numbers, a single variable (it doesn't matter what it is, but let's assume it's $x$), sums, and products.
 Listing 12-5 shows the implementation of symbolic differentiation over this simple expression type.

 ##### Listing 12-5.
 Symbolic differentiation over a simple expression type